ThomasMiconi/LearningToLearnCogTasks/README.md

 ## Summary

-This is the code for the ICML 2023 paper, "Learning to acquire novel cognitive tasks with evolution, plasticity and meta-meta-learning".
+This is the code for the ICML 2023 paper, [Learning to acquire novel cognitive tasks with evolution, plasticity and meta-meta-learning](https://arxiv.org/abs/2112.08588).

 We evolve a recurrent  network, endowed with a reward-modulated Hebbian plasticity rule, that can  automatically learn simple cognitive tasks from